RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 ## Using node pools

 A node pool is a common part of the underlying infrastructure of the Kubernetes cluster deployment and provider.
-Often, node pools are similarly-configured classes of nodes, for example nodes with the same allocated amount of memory and CPU).
+Often, node pools are similarly-configured classes of nodes such as nodes with the same allocated amount of memory and CPU.
 Implementors often label these nodes with a consistent set of labels.

 On Google Kubernetes Engine (GKE), all node pools have the label `cloud.google.com/gke-nodepool` with a value of the name used during configuration.
 On Microsoft Azure Kubernetes System (AKS), you can create node pools with a specific set of labels.
+Other managed cluster services may have similar labeling schemes.

 You can use the `nodeSelector` section to request a specific node pool by label values.
 For example, on GKE: